BAS AC Curriculum, Emphasis Areas & Courses

 Career Options: Development Operations Architect/Engineer, Automation Engineer, Software Architect, Application Developer, Data Engineer, Security Engineer

-Learn to develop information processing solutions that provide organizations with enhanced insight, decision-making ability and process automation by focusing on visualization, management and analysis.
+Design data-driven solutions that enhance insight, decision-making and automation through visualization, management and analysis.

 Career Options: Database Administrator, Data Analyst, Data Engineer, Information Architect, Web Developer